KezhiLi/Worm_File_Processing/README.md

 **Interface that adjust the alignment manually:** we also generate a user-interface to users to adjust the alignment manually when the automatic alignment step fails.
 The main interface looks like the one below, and the key panel is 'Manually moidfy frameDiffs'.

  ![frame_diffs](https://github.com/KezhiLi/Worm_File_Processing/blob/master/Manual_interface.png)

+1. Before processing the video, the file name should be set correctly.
+The file name is read from a file list `stage_bad_files.txt` by default, and it can be changed accordingly.
+Video index shows the index number of the current file in the txt file, and its value can be modified directly.
+Once `file list` and `Video index` are set correctly, the user can click `Watch video` to open the `.avi` file to watch the video.
+The user needs to make sure that the video is an `on food` video but no a `swimming` video.
+In addition, the video should be good from beginning to the end, no apprent mistakes, and the stage is alway focusing on the worm.

+2.